Clann Éireann GAC: Gaelic football

 Clann Éireann won the Armagh Junior Football Championship in 1945.

 In the 1954 Armagh Senior Football Championship final, Clann Éireann secured its first Senior title by defeating the neighbouring club, Clan na Gael, by 2–04 to a single point.
 The dismal performance of Clan na Gael was despite its hosting the match.
 After a frustrating sequence of SFC final losses in 1959-62 (including the replay of the drawn 1960 decider), Clann Éireann again won the Senior title in 1963, defeating Crossmaglen 3–06 to 1-04.

-The club won the Armagh Intermediate Football Championship in 1977, defeating Cullaville 1–13 to 1-05.
+The club won the Armagh Intermediate Football Championship in 1977, defeating Culloville 1–13 to 1-05.
 The IFC title returned to the club in 2002, when they beat Carrickcruppen by 1–11 to 0-09.
 In 2015 the IFC title was again Clann Éireann's as they defeated Whitecross 2–13 to 2–8.

 In 2021 the club won the Armagh Senior Football Championship for the third time defeating Crossmaglen 2-12 to 0-16 at the Athletic Grounds in Armagh.